Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

  - BossRoom scene with three additive scenes and the loading UI that handles progress bars
  - Check Infrastructure folder for things that are worth mentioning

- - point to Fernando's doc on static vs dynamic spawn - it covers an important sceen architecture tidbit: basically objects that are statically places shouldn't be Destroyed on the server
  - point to Fernando's parenting doc

  - Talk about a shared netvar with winstate (singleton-esque thing that gets cleaned up and re-created - pure static state at it's verbatim)